Ellis leads USC against Colorado

 USC Trojans (19-8, 11-5 Pac-12) at Colorado Buffaloes (15-13, 7-10 Pac-12)

-The Trojans are 11-5 in conference play.
-USC has a 3-2 record in games decided by less than 4 points.
+The Trojans are 11-5 in conference games.
+USC averages 72.7 points and has outscored opponents by 5.7 points per game.

-TOP PERFORMERS: KJ Simpson is averaging 15.9 points and 3.9 assists for the Buffaloes.
-Tristan da Silva is averaging 18.3 points and 5.2 rebounds while shooting 52.2% over the past 10 games for Colorado.
+TOP PERFORMERS: Tristan da Silva is shooting 41.3% from beyond the arc with 1.5 made 3-pointers per game for the Buffaloes, while averaging 16.4 points.
+KJ Simpson is averaging 14.8 points and 3.8 assists over the past 10 games for Colorado.

-Ellis is averaging 17.1 points and 1.6 steals for the Trojans.
-Drew Peterson is averaging 14.7 points, 5.9 rebounds and 3.8 assists over the last 10 games for USC.
+Ellis averages 2.4 made 3-pointers per game for the Trojans, scoring 17.1 points while shooting 38.2% from beyond the arc.
+Drew Peterson is averaging 14.7 points, 5.9 rebounds and 3.8 assists over the past 10 games for USC.

 LAST 10 GAMES: Buffaloes: 4-6, averaging 64.5 points, 31.9 rebounds, 11.1 assists, 7.4 steals and 3.0 blocks per game while shooting 40.3% from the field.
 Their opponents have averaged 65.1 points per game.